-A month has gone by since the last earnings report for Ambarella (AMBA).
-Shares have lost about 14.9% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for Ambarella (AMBA).
+Shares have lost about 14.7% in that time frame, underperforming the S&P 500.

-The company’s quarterly revenues of $57.2 million came in line with the consensus mark.
-The top line increased 12% year over year.
+The company’s fiscal first-quarter revenues of $54.6 million marginally beat the consensus mark of $54 million.
+The top line increased 16% year over year.
 Its transition to a video AI company is a tailwind.
-Softness in the automotive and security camera market slightly hurt Ambarella’s overall revenue growth in the quarter.
+However, softness in the automotive camera market slightly hurt Ambarella’s overall revenue growth in the quarter.

-On a non-GAAP basis, the company reported gross margin of 58.7%, which was 60-basis points above the year-ago quarter’s figure, primarily owing to favorable mix.
-The fiscal fourth-quarter non-GAAP gross margin also came in higher than management’s guided range of 56.5-58.5%.
+On a non-GAAP basis, the company reported gross margin of 59.1%, which was 50 basis points lower than the year-ago quarter’s figure.
+The fiscal first-quarter non-GAAP gross margin was toward the higher-end of management’s guided range of 57.5-59.5%.

-Sequentially, non-GAAP operating expenses came in at $30.5 million compared with the previous quarter’s $29.3 million.
+Sequentially, non-GAAP operating expenses came in at $31.9 million compared with the year-ago quarter’s $29.9 million.

-Ambarella ended fiscal 2020 with cash and cash equivalents & marketable securities of $231.4 million, up from the $194 million recorded at the end of fiscal 2019.
+Ambarella ended fiscal first-quarter with cash and cash equivalents & marketable securities of $411 million, up from the $405 million recorded as of Jan 31, 2020.
+During the quarter, the company generated an operating cash flow of $7.6 million.

-The company is concerned about the coronavirus impact on its China and non-China supply chains.
-So far in the ongoing quarter, Ambarella has witnessed some order push as well as cancellations due to coronavirus-led business disruptions.
+Ambarella is concerned about the coronavirus pandemic’s impact on its China and non-China supply chains.
+The company expects order pushouts as well as cancellations to continue in the current quarter due to the coronavirus-led business disruptions.

 How Have Estimates Been Moving Since Then?

-At this time, Ambarella has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+At this time, Ambarella has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Ambarella has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Ambarella has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report